User Properties - MQTT 5 Essentials Part 6

 How do user properties work?

-In MQTT 5, user properties are basic UTF-8 string key-value pairs that you can append to each and every type of MQTT packet.
+In MQTT 5, user properties are basic UTF-8 string key-value pairs that you can append to almost every type of MQTT packet, excluding PINGREQ and PINGRESP.
 This includes control packets such as PUBREL, or PUBCOMP.
 As long as you don’t exceed the maximum message size, you can use an unlimited number of user properties to add metadata to MQTT messages and pass information between publisher, broker, and subscriber.
 The feature is very similar to the HTTP header concept.

 Why were user properties introduced?